 The director may be the legally authorized representative.
 The legally authorized representative may assign a staff member to be the contractor's designated director.

 As of September 1, 2017, all designated directors must hold the UNTWISE Director Credential and maintain its effectiveness throughout the contract term.
 There is no grandfather clause for this requirement.
 The director credential must be maintained without lapsing.
-Exception: Contracts for Employment Supports for Brain Injury services and Supported Residential Services for Persons in Recovery.
+Exception: Contracts for Communication Access, Employment Supports for Brain Injury services, and Supported Residential Services for Persons in Recovery.

 For more information, see UNTWISE.